Autonomous implementation of thermodynamic cycles at the nanoscale

 \emph{(iii) Reduced thermodynamics.---}We start with the analysis of Eq.~(\ref{eq ME}), distinguished by calligraphic symbols.
-For now, we ignore the fact that Eq.~(\ref{eq ME}) follows from an underlying autonomous model---instead, we assume that the time-dependent rate matrix is generated by an ideal work reservoir.
-This assumption also underlies the conventional analysis of thermodynamic cycles~\cite{VinjanampathyAndersCP2016, KosloffRezekEntropy2017, GhoshEtAlBook2018, FeldmannPalaoBook2018, LevyGelbwaserKlimovskyBook2018, DeffnerCampbellBook2019}.
-Then, mechanical work is identified as
+For now, we ignore the fact that Eq.~(\ref{eq ME}) follows from an underlying autonomous model---instead, we assume that the time-dependent rate matrix is generated by an ideal work reservoir as conventionally done in thermodynamic cycle analyses~\cite{VinjanampathyAndersCP2016, KosloffRezekEntropy2017, GhoshEtAlBook2018, FeldmannPalaoBook2018, LevyGelbwaserKlimovskyBook2018, DeffnerCampbellBook2019}.
+Then, mechanical work becomes

-For a single cycle the work is given by the area enclosed by the limit cycle trajectory (counted positive in clockwise direction in Fig.~\ref{fig cyclelimit}), similar to a $p$--$V$ diagram in traditional cycles.
+For a single cycle the work equals the area enclosed by the limit cycle trajectory (counted positive in clockwise direction in Fig.~\ref{fig cyclelimit}), similar to a $p$--$V$ diagram in traditional cycles.

 As before, there are heat flows $\C Q_\nu(t)$ from lead $\nu$ and chemical work $\C W_\text{chem}(t)$ such that the first law reads